Law School Case Brief

-On review of the circuit court decision in favor of the neighbors, the court held that the neighbors erected the building on the land due to a factual mistake by the surveyor, reasonably believing it was their property.
-The court further found that the property owners did not discover the error until the building was completed and were not guilty of fraud or inequitable conduct constituting an estoppel.
-In order to prevent unjust enrichment benefitting the property owners, the court affirmed the judgment directing the property owners to either sell the land to the neighbors for the fair market value of the unimproved lot, or compensate the neighbors in the amount of the fair market value of the bottling plant.
+According to the Court, the Somervilles erected the building on the land due to a factual mistake by the surveyor, reasonably believing it was their property.
+On the other hand, the Jacobses did not discover the error until the building was completed and were not guilty of fraud or inequitable conduct constituting an estoppel.
+As such, in order to prevent unjust enrichment benefitting the Jacobses, the Court affirmed the judgment directing the latter to either sell the land to Somervilles for the fair market value of the unimproved lot, or compensate the Somervilles in the amount of the fair market value of the bottling plant.